A few weeks after closing the case, we did a short follow up to check on John’s job search progress (we do this for all our clients).

 The short answer?
 Keep it under 3 pages.

 When John first came to us, his CV was over 5 pages long.
-It listed every job stint of his, including his stint in National Service.
+It listed every job stint of his.

 That’s actually THE most common mistake that most job seekers make.